-Social media apps are an essential part of any digital marketing agency—and also an essential cost.
-As you grow and hire more marketers, many social media marketing applications will charge you per license or make you upgrade to a more expensive plan to add more employees to your account.
+Social media apps are an essential part of any business—and also an essential cost.
+As you grow and hire more marketing power, many social media marketing applications will charge you per license or make you upgrade to a more expensive plan to add more employees to your account.

 And these licenses aren't cheap.
 In fact, some cost over $200 per month per user license.
 It's almost like social media management firms are punishing you for growing your company—not cool.

 But luckily for us marketers, not all social media management applications follow this outdated pricing structure.
 In this article, we'll compare how all of the major social media management applications price their software.

 We'll give each application an overview and discuss its pricing structure so you can get a clear picture of how much each application will cost as you scale and grow your business.

 Additionally, we also included an easy-to-digest table with all of this information at the end of the article that shows what features each application includes, its pricing structure, and how much each costs per license, brand, or linked social media app for small, medium, and large sized businesses.

 Here's how we define small, medium, and large sized businesses for the purposes of this article.

 But first, what makes a good social media management app?